Staying in My Home Through Retirement

 Do you require assistance performing daily tasks?
 This does not mean you have to move.
 It does mean you will need to do some research to see what’s available in your particular area.

 For example: what agencies are available to assist you?
 There are a variety of services available for every task imaginable IF you live in a metro area.
 Rural areas have many fewer options.
-In Oklahoma, start here.
-If you live in another state, you can search your state DHS office or Area Agency on Aging.
+You can search your state DHS office or Area Agency on Aging.
 Since the latter has 622 offices in the U.S., there should be one near you.

 Other places to look for assistance in the home, whether that means cooking, cleaning, running errands, or mowing the lawn, include your local church or senior center.
 Sometimes a college student will help in exchange for room and board.
 Other times a single or widowed adult might be happy to help for extra income or in exchange for a place to stay.
 Junior High or High School kids can be great at yard work, laundry, or other tasks.